gupta0109/Ultrasonic-Sensor/README.md

 In this case the range entered is 50 inches

-# The circuit diagram of our Security Device-
+# The circuit diagram of the Security Device-
 ![JPG1](Resources/UltrasonicSensorCkt.JPG)

-# The simulation of the ultrasonic sensor security alarm in action-
+# The simulation of the ultrasonic security sensor alarm in action-
 ![gif1](Resources/UltrasonicSensorgif.gif)